KSkogen14/Project/README.md

 # Project
 pinball project
-This is the first attempt at creating a pinball machine
+This is the first attempt at creating a pinball machine.